31 Of The Best Answers To The Question: What Is The Point Of Life?

 5. To love.

-The purpose of life for some is to love and to be guided by the things that love compels them to follow.
+The point of life for some is to love and to be guided by the things that love compels them to follow.

 This means following your intuition and living with positive energy.
 It involves becoming one with love and radiating it outward toward other people.